 Under the Biden administration’s nearly $2 trillion stimulus package, also known as the American Rescue Plan (ARP), provisions have been added to provide relief for many Americans to save on private health Insurance if they are out of a job, and on COBRA benefit from their employer or getting insurance via Obamacare (Affordable Care Act) through a health exchange.

 The government would pay the entire COBRA premium from April 1 through Sept.
 30. Those who bought health insurance via a government exchange would also get relief through lower premiums that would cost no more than 8.5% of their income (MAGI).
 See more in this article.

-I received a question from a reader, who was recently laid off, about what additional health insurance benefits (via COBRA) he would qualify for under the Obama economic stimulus package, also called the American Recovery and Reinvestment Act of 2009.
+I received a question from a reader, who was recently laid off, about what additional health insurance benefits (via COBRA) he would qualify for under the Obama economic stimulus package, also called the American Recovery and Reinvestment Act.
 I covered this briefly in other economic stimulus posts, but this piece aims to provide more detail and clarifications based on information from the Department of Labor and IRS – which can be confusing and hard to sort through.
 So here is a summary looking at the revised COBRA health care subsidies and eligibility criteria under the stimulus package:

 – Workers who have lost their jobs may qualify for a 65 percent subsidy in COBRA continuation premiums for themselves and their families for up to nine extra months.
 Eligible workers will still have to pay 35 percent of the premium to their former employers.